“There are only two ways to live your life.

 ~ Ron Rattner, Sutra Sayings

-Nowadays, I am often greeted by others with “Hello, how are you?”
-Almost always, at age eighty four, I spontaneously and enthusiastically respond: “Grateful to be alive!”
+Nowadays, at age eighty seven, when commonly greeted by others with “Hello, how are you?”, almost always I spontaneously and enthusiastically respond: “Grateful to be alive! – Every day’s a bonus!”

 I cannot recall when I began so exclaiming this attitude of gratitude.
-But mostly it has happened since June 29, 2014, when suddenly I was run down by a taxicab and critically injured while crossing a busy San Francisco street.
+But mostly it has happened since six years ago, when (on June 29, 2014) I was suddenly run down by a taxicab and critically injured while crossing a busy San Francisco street.

-Here is a memoirs story about that incident which I share with you hoping to inspire for you a similar attitude of gratitude, which has proven for me, and perennially for all who experience it, to be a great blessing.
+Here is a memoirs story about that incident which I share hoping to inspire for others a similar attitude of gratitude, which has proven for me to be a great blessing.
 For

 “It is not joy that makes us grateful;